Limited launch: MAY batch, 85% claimed

 How to Get Energy Without Caffeine: 10 Methods That Actually Work

-Over 85% of Americans drink at least one caffeinated beverage every day, according to research published in PubMed.
+Recent data suggest roughly 69% of the U.S. population consumes at least one caffeinated beverage per day, according to research published in PubMed.
 Coffee is so deeply wired into daily routines that most people never question it.
 But if you've ever felt trapped on the caffeine treadmill (drink, crash, repeat), you've probably wondered how to get energy without caffeine.

 The honest answer?
 You can't replace caffeine with a single trick.
 And if you feel like you have no energy without caffeine, you're not weak.
 You're just missing the foundations.
-But you can build a system of habits that makes you less dependent on it, and more energized without it.
+But you can build a set of habits that makes you less dependent on it and better able to stay alert without leaning on it all day.
 Learning how to get energy without caffeine starts with understanding what actually drives alertness.

 Here's what the science actually says.